• Skip to main content

 4. Prevent Frost Build up on Windshields

-If you park outdoors and you know cold weather is rolling in, spray your windshield with a mixture of rubbing alcohol with water (1/4 cup alcohol to 1 cup water).
 Simply use your mixture to clean your windshield and this will help prevent frost from adhering to your windshield.
 It’s also a great window cleaner.
-Just use equal parts part rubbing alcohol to equal parts cups water.
+Just use equal parts part rubbing alcohol to equal parts cups water in a spray bottle.

 5. De-Ice Windshield

-6. Clean Candles
+6. Clean Candles with Rubbing alcohol

 Do you have a favorite jarred candle that still smells great, but has unsightly black marks on the glass?
 Dampen a rag with rubbing alcohol and wipe the sides.
-You’ll get rid of the unsightly soot marks so your beautiful candle will be display worthy again.
-I just love this tip! 🙂

 7. Streak Free Mirrors